ajrcarey/pdfium-render/README.md

 This crate provides the following optional features:

 * `bindings`: uses `cbindgen` to generate Rust bindings to the Pdfium functions defined in the `include/*.h` files each time `cargo build` is run.
 If `cbindgen` or any of its dependencies are not available then the build will fail.
 * `image`: controls whether the `image` crate should be used by `pdfium-render` to provide page and page object rendering functionality.
 Projects that do not require page or page object rendering can disable this feature to avoid compiling the `image` crate into their binaries.
+It is possible to control the specific version of `image` that will be used by `pdfium-render`; see the "Crate features for selecting `image` versions" section below.
 * `libstdc++`: links against the GNU C++ standard library when compiling.
 Requires the `static` feature.
 See the "Static linking" section above.
 * `libc++`: links against the LLVM C++ standard library when compiling.
 Requires the `static` feature.
 See the "Static linking" section above.
 * `static`: enables binding to a statically-linked build of Pdfium.
 See the "Static linking" section above.
 * `sync`: provides implementations of the `Send` and `Sync` traits for the `Pdfium` and `PdfDocument` structs.
 This is useful for creating static instances that can be used with `lazy_static` or `once_cell`, although those instances are not guaranteed to be thread-safe.
 Use entirely at your own risk.
 Requires the `thread_safe` feature.
 * `thread_safe`: wraps access to Pdfium behind a mutex to ensure thread-safe access to Pdfium.
 See the "Multithreading" section above.

+#### Crate features for selecting `image` versions

+Release 0.8.26 introduced new features to explicitly control the version of the `image` crate used by `pdfium-render`:

+* `image`: uses the latest version of the `image` crate.
+This is currently `image_025`.
+* `image_025`: uses `image` crate version `0.25`.
+* `image_024`: uses `image` crate version `0.24`.
+* `image_023`: uses `image` crate version `0.23`.

+#### Crate features for selecting Pdfium API versions

 Release 0.8.24 introduced new features to explicitly control the version of the Pdfium API used by `pdfium-render`:

 * `pdfium_future`: binds `PdfiumLibraryBindings` to the latest published Pdfium API at <https://pdfium.googlesource.com/pdfium/+/refs/heads/main/public>, irrespective of whether those changes have been built into a release at <https://github.com/bblanchon/pdfium-binaries/releases>.
 Useful for testing unreleased changes.
 * `pdfium_latest`: binds `PdfiumLibraryBindings` to the latest released build of Pdfium at <https://github.com/bblanchon/pdfium-binaries/releases> supported by `pdfium-render`.
 This is currently `pdfium_6666`.
 * `pdfium_6666`, `pdfium_6611`, `pdfium_6569`, `pdfium_6555`, `pdfium_6490`, `pdfium_6406`, `pdfium_6337`, `pdfium_6295`, `pdfium_6259`, `pdfium_6164`, `pdfium_6124`, `pdfium_6110`, `pdfium_6084`, `pdfium_6043`, `pdfium_6015`, `pdfium_5961`: binds `PdfiumLibraryBindings` to the specified version of the Pdfium API.

+A small number of functions in the Pdfium API are gated behind compile-time flags when compiling Pdfium. `pdfium-render` release 0.8.25 introduced new crate features to control whether these functions are included in the `PdfiumLibraryBindings` trait:

+* `pdfium_use_skia`: includes SKIA-specific functions in `PdfiumLibraryBindings`.
+You must bind to a build of Pdfium that was compiled with the `PDF_USE_SKIA` flag, or using these functions will fail.
+* `pdfium_use_win32`: includes Windows-specific functions in `PdfiumLibraryBindings`.
+You must bind to a build of Pdfium that was compiled with the `_WIN32` flag, or using these functions will fail.
+This feature requires the `windows` crate.
+This feature is not supported when compiling to WASM.
+* `pdfium_enable_xfa`: includes XFA-specific functions in `PdfiumLibraryBindings`.
+You must bind to a build of Pdfium that was compiled with the `PDF_ENABLE_XFA` flag, or using these functions will fail.
+* `pdfium_enable_v8`: includes V8-specific functions in `PdfiumLibraryBindings`.
+You must bind to a build of Pdfium that was compiled with the `PDF_ENABLE_V8` flag, or using these functions will fail.
+This feature is not supported when compiling to WASM.

+#### Default features

 The `image`, `thread_safe`, and `pdfium_latest` features are enabled by default.
 All other features are disabled by default.